-- · You need not dedicate an LPAR as the NIM master. - · NIM environment offers the most flexibility and customization options for installation and management. - NIM environment allows for multiple installations at the same time. - The nim\master\setup and nim\clients\setup scripts provide a way to set up the NIM environment. - Requires an available server running AIX 5.2 or later that can be used as the NIM master. - 1.
-Run the oslevel command on the Master\LPAR.
+- You need not dedicate an LPAR as the NIM master. - · NIM environment offers the most flexibility and customization options for installation and management. - NIM environment allows for multiple installations at the same time. - The nim_master_setup and nim_clients_setup scripts provide a way to set up the NIM environment. - Requires an available server running AIX that can be used as the NIM master. - 1.
+Run the oslevel command on the Master_LPAR.
 Output similar to the following displays: 5200

-If the output from the oslevel command does not show the expected OS level, see "Migrating AIX" on page 130 for information about migrating the AIX operating system to the correct OS level.
+If the output from the oslevel command does not show the expected OS level, see "Migrating AIX" on page 347 for information about migrating the AIX operating system to the correct OS level.

 - 2. Verify your network connection by running the netstat command.
 You can run this command with the -C flag to show routing table information.
 You can also use the -D flag to show the number of packets received, transmitted, and dropped in the communications subsystem. - 3.
 Insert the AIX installation media. - 4.
-Run the nim\master\setup command.
-For additional information on options for running this command, see nim\master\setup. - 5.
+Run the nim_master_setup command.
+For additional information on options for running this command, see nim master setup. - 5.
 Run the following command to open the/export/nim/client.defs file with the vi editor: # vi /export/nim/client.defs - 6.
 Edit the client.defs file according to your environment.
 For more information on this file, see the instructions and examples in the client.defs file.
-When you are finished editing the client.defs file, save it and exit the vi editor.

-7. Run the nim\clients\setup -c command.
-For additional information on options for running this command, see nim\clients\setup.
+When you are finished editing the client.defs file, save it and exit the vi editor. - 7.
+Run the nim clients setup -c command.
+For additional information on options for running this command, see nim_clients_setup.